 We quickly grew from that small group to 100 members today.
 Along the way, we invited our national, state and local officials to talk with us.
 In 2019 we joined the national Indivisible organization, which gives us additional resources and a national presence.

-- We have established working relationships with key local law enforcement to protect the civil rights of residents
+- We have established working relationships with local law enforcement leaders in order to improve public safety.